Morozzzko/Morozzzko.github.io/_drafts/2019-11-16-making-the-most-of-your-result-objects.html.md

 1. Errors become first-class residents of your application
 2. It becomes easier to figure out all possible outcomes
 3. The code becomes simpler, easier to write and a little more performant
-4. Complex logic becomes easier to read, compose and design
+4. Complex logic becomes easier to read, compose and desin

 For what it's worth, the ideological ones are about pragmatism too.
 Let's talk about them a little.

+## Life with result objects

 ### Errors become first-class residents of your application